yumyo/100-days-of-gatsby/README.md

 ## The Why

-These 100 days are focused on **improving my core JavaScript knowledge**.
+These 100 days are focused on **improving my core Gatbsy knowledge**.

 ## Resources